Last update : 2024-07-03

 OneNote

-I used OneNote from Microsft (boohing) for some time (4/5 years), it's the tool my father use, But it's not my cup of tea.
+I used OneNote from Microsoft (boohing) for some time (4/5 years), it's the tool my father use, But it's not

-The spacial way of organizing stuff is really intersting, especially for writing papers, comping data from multiple pdf and notes.
+The spacial way of organizing stuff is really intersting, especially for writing papers, comping data from

 But it is quite heavy, your file are stored on your one drive (which is sometimes hard to find).